-The Extreme E off-road racing series for electric vehicles – a new venture from Formula E founder Alejandro Agag – has begun testing its ODYSSEY 21 electric off-road racing car in southern France.
+The Extreme E off-road racing series for electric vehicles – a new venture from Formula E founder Alejandro Agag – has revealed the calendar for its inaugural season, beginning in January 2021.

 Peak power is 550bhp, enough to get the 1,650kg vehicle from 0-62mph in 4.5 seconds on a significant gradient.
 The car's tubular frame, crash structure, roll cage and Williams Advanced Engineering battery will be common for all entrants.

 Teams will be able to develop their own electric motor (as in Formula E) and are also permitted to modify the engine cover, bumpers, side skirts and lights in order to make the car more closely resemble production models.
 All of the E-SUVs will run Continental off-road tyres.

 SRT's technical director Théophile Gouzin said: "Our challenge was to build a car that could face all the variations in surface and terrain that will be thrown its way, which will include gravel, rock, mud, ice, snow, water and sand.